 We should say a few words about the Mamluks, because I don’t think we’ve talked about them yet and we’re not going to get there in the Islamic History series anytime soon.
 This was a dynasty of slave soldiers (mamluk literally means “something that is owned” in Arabic) who revolted against the last vestiges of the Ayyubid Dynasty in Egypt in 1250 and ruled until 1517 (that’s kind of a spoiler for anybody wondering how this battle is going to turn out).
-There’s a European analogue in the 751 overthrow of the French Merovingians by the Carolingians (Charlemagne’s dynasty); the Carolignians started out as high palace officials for the Merovingians before overthrowing them and taking power for themselves, and it was likewise (though with the addition of the slave component) for the Mamluks and the Ayyubids.
-The Mamluks legitimized their rule through their control of Mecca and Medina and (after Baghdad was sacked by the Mongols in 1258) by virtue of the fact that Cairo became the new seat of the Abbasid “Caliph,” which I put in quotes because (as far as we can tell) very few people outside of the Mamluk ruling elite ever recognized the legitimacy of the Cairo Caliphs; most people considered the caliphate vacated in 1258.
+There’s a European analogue to the Mamluks’ rise in the 751 overthrow of the French Merovingians by the Carolingians (Charlemagne’s dynasty).
+The Carolignians started out as high palace officials for the Merovingians before overthrowing them and taking power for themselves, and it was likewise (though with the addition of the slave component) for the Mamluks and the Ayyubids.
+The Mamluks legitimized their rule in part through their control of Mecca and Medina and (after Baghdad was sacked by the Mongols in 1258) by virtue of the fact that Cairo became the new seat of the Abbasid “Caliph.”
+I put “caliph” in quotes because (as far as we can tell) as a practical matter very few people outside of the Mamluk ruling elite ever seriously recognized the legitimacy of the Cairo caliphs.

 Sometimes you’ll hear the Mamluks referred to as a “dynasty,” but that’s not exactly true; a Mamluk sultan was supposed to be succeeded by another Mamluk, not a blood descendant.
 In fact, blood descendants (called awlad al-nas, or “children of the people”) of Mamluk sultans couldn’t be Mamluks, because they were never slaves.
 Future sultans would rise through the slave ranks in a cohort of slaves until they reached a rank at which they could be freed, and there was constant jockeying within and between these cohorts to determine succession.
 This meant that many successions were accompanied by some kind of low-level civil war.
 Complicating this process was the fact that sultans would usually try to have their sons inherit the throne, even though it ran counter to the “Mamluk system.”
 Occasionally this actually worked (one of the longest-reigning Mamluk Sultans was al-Nasir Muhammad, who held the throne three times for a total of about 42 years between 1293 and 1341, and he was the son of a previous sultan), so sometimes the Mamluk empire actually did run like a dynasty.

 Another reason why it’s problematic to call these guys a “dynasty” is because it’s generally recognized that there were two distinct ruling lines during the Mamluk period, and these are also, confusingly, sometimes called “dynasties.”
-From 1250 until 1382 the “Bahri Dynasty” ruled the empire; these were Turkic Kipchaks from Central Asia.
-From 1382 on, though, the empire was ruled by the “Burji Dynasty,” made up of Circassian (from the north Caucasus) slaves who supplanted the Kipchaks Bahris.
+From 1250 until 1382 the “Bahri Dynasty” ruled the empire–these were Turkic Kipchaks from Central Asia.
+From 1382 on, though, the empire was ruled by the “Burji Dynasty,” made up of Circassian (from the north Caucasus) slaves who supplanted the Kipchak Bahris.

-The Ottomans were ruled by the aforementioned Selim I (known as Yavuz Sultan Selim or “Sultan Selim the Stern,” though this usually gets translated as “Selim the Grim”), who justified his plans to attack the Mamluks on the (questionable) basis that they had formed an alliance with the Shiʿa heretic Safavids.
-Although he was only sultan for just a little over 8 years, Selim not only ended the brief (perceived) Safavid threat, but his conquests of the Mamluk domains roughly tripled the size of the empire.
-His reign also saw a redirecting of Ottoman attention away from Europe and toward the Middle East.
-Some of this was by necessity, because the Safavids really were seen as a genuine threat until Chaldiran, but Selim’s desire to gain control of the Mamluk empire, and especially the holy cities, also appears to have been a big factor here.
+The Ottomans were ruled by the aforementioned Selim I (known as Yavuz Sultan Selim or “Sultan Selim the Stern,” though this usually gets translated as “Selim the Grim”), who justified his plans to attack the Mamluks on the basis that they had formed an alliance with the Shiʿa heretic Safavids (which they may have, but that was just an excuse for a war Selim wanted to fight anyway).
+Although he was only sultan for just a little over 8 years, Selim not only ended the brief (perceived) Safavid threat, but his conquests of the Mamluk domains roughly tripled the size of the empire and (by setting the frontier between the Iranian world and the Turko-Arabic one) helped draw the contours of the modern Middle East.
+His reign also, as should be clear by now, saw a redirecting of Ottoman attention away from Europe and toward the Middle East.
 Future sultans would have to balance their attentions between the empire’s western and eastern frontiers, often (especially as the dynasty aged and weakened) without great success.

 Qansuh al-Ghawri decided not to wait for the Ottomans to come to him, and formed a sizable army to march north and put these Anatolian upstarts in their place.
 The Mamluk army was as numerous as, or maybe even a little more numerous than, the Ottomans, but they hadn’t gotten the memo about gunpowder weapons.
 In 1516, firearms and gunpowder artillery were novel enough that you might not know that you needed them, but against an army that embraced them the way the Ottomans did, you definitely did need them.
 Selim’s army was already marching east, with Selim trying to decide whether to campaign against the Safavids again or to turn south against the Mamluks, when they got word of this Mamluk army marching north and moved to meet it.